 Cash flow interest rate risk is the risk that the future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 Fair value interest rate risk is the risk that the value of a financial instrument will fluctuate because of changes in market interest rates.
-The Group takes on exposure to the effects of fluctuations in the prevailing levels of market interest rates as a result of such changes but may reduce or create losses in the event that unexpected movements arise.
-The ALCO sets limits on the level of interest rate mismatch that may be undertaken, which is monitored regularly.
+The Group takes on exposure to the effects of fluctuations in the prevailing levels of market interest rates on both its fair value and cash flow risks.
+Interest margins may increase as a result of such changes but may reduce or create losses in the event that unexpected movements arise.
+The ALCO